-Delaware requires suppliers to repurchase a dealer's inventory upon the termination of the dealer agreement by either party.
+Delaware requires suppliers to repurchase a dealer's inventory upon the termination of the dealer agreement by either party unless the dealer chooses to keep the inventory.
 Del.
 Code Ann. tit.
 6 § 2722(a).
-Repurchase is also required upon the death or incompetence of a dealer if requested within one year by the dealer's principal.
+Repurchase is also required upon the death or incompetence of a dealer if requested within one year by the dealer's personal representative.
 Id. at § 2722(b).
 The repurchase requirements under Delaware statute do not apply to dealer agreements that do not require the dealer to order and maintain an inventory in excess of \$25,000 at current net price from the supplier.
 Id. at § 2722(c).